qubic/docs.qubic.org/docs/learn/smart-contracts.md

 - A proposal with less than 451 valid votes is invalid.
 - A valid vote is one with index above 0 and matching one of the options from the proposal.
 - A proposal with duplicate options or option indices outside of [1; 7] range is invalid.
-- Options must be sorted and listed without gaps starting from option #1 (e.g. "5 = yes / 2 = no" is invalid options for a proposal).
+- Options must be sorted and listed without gaps starting from option #1 (e.g. "5 = yes / 2 = no" is an invalid option for a proposal).
 - The result of a proposal is the option which has got strictly more than 50% of valid votes.
-- If none of the options has got more than 50% then another proposal should be published with two most popular options only, in some cases if #1/#2 places are shared by several options more voting steps may be needed.
+- If none of the options has got more than 50% then another proposal should be published with the two most popular options only, in some cases if #1/#2 places are shared by several options more voting steps may be needed.
 - The Computor which publishes a proposal isn't allowed to vote that epoch with the only exception: The first option from the published proposal is taken as own Computor's vote.

 ## The Road Ahead